Lance Price: The Kaleidoscope Trust

 In September 2011, Price launched The Kaleidoscope Trust, a UK-based organisation that aims to improve LGBT rights overseas.
 The Trust aims to work with existing LGBT rights groups in order to advance their respective campaigns.
 The launch was hosted by Speaker of the House of Commons John Bercow MP, who acknowledged the "global challenge" with regard to advancing LGBT rights outside of the UK.

 David Cameron, the then Prime Minister, endorsed the project: "In some countries, it's simply appalling how people can be treated – how their rights are trampled on and the prejudices, and even violence, they suffer.
 So I want Britain to be a global beacon for reform.
 That's why I am delighted to send my best wishes to Kaleidoscope, and wish them well in their work".

 Labour's Leader of the Opposition, Ed Miliband, described the Trust as "an incredibly important initiative".

-Personal life

-Lance Price is married to James Proctor, and splits his time between Yorkshire and London.